Technology

 Nearshoring vs Onshoring and Offshoring

 How is nearshoring different from onshoring and offshoring?
-All three are different models of outsourcing.
+All three are various models of outsourcing.

-Outsourcing occurs when by agreement, a third party has committed to deliver services to a company.
+Outsourcing occurs when a third party commits to delivering services to a company by agreement.
 For example, your business may outsource its entire IT department or just some tasks.

-Often outsourcing involves the transfer of company staff to the business now providing the services.
+Often, outsourcing involves the transfer of company staff to the business that is now providing the services.

 Geographical Proximity